RoboticsIRL/workshops/workshop0/Setup.md

    ![7](installing_ubuntu/13.png)
 5. Choose a keyboard layout
 6. Since we're a bit memory constrained, select 'Minimal Installation'.
-You can always install missing applications later, but 'minimal' is suficient for this worshop.
+You can always install missing applications later, but 'minimal' is sufficient for this workshop.
 Select also 'Download updates while installing'.
 7. Select 'erase disk and install Ubuntu'.
 Don't worry, this won't wipe the files on the host.
 It's a VM!
 Click 'Install Now'

    ![8](installing_ubuntu/16.png)
 8. Select 'Continue' on the 'Write the changes to disks?' window.
 9. Set your username and password.
 These can all be changed later.
-In the preconfigured image we've provided, we set the following:
+In the pre-configured image we've provided, we set the following:
     - **your name:** Student
     - **computer's name:** robotics-irl
     - **username:** student